 eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community. eduroam is available in more than 70 countries and 17,000 locations worldwide.

 eduroam allows students, researchers and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions by simply using their mobile device.1

-The Canadian Access Federation (CAF), managed and operated by CANARIE, is a member the eduroam global Wi-Fi federation.
+The Canadian Access Federation (CAF), managed and operated by CANARIE, is a member of the eduroam global Wi-Fi federation.
 CAF currently supports more than 10 million eduroam logins per month.

 Where Can I Roam in Canada?